 The problem occurs when a wheel-speed sensor fails.
 If that happens, the electronic brake control module software may activate the driveline protection system, which could cause unintended braking on the wheel on the opposite side of the failed sensor, pulling the vehicle to one side unexpectedly and increasing the risk of a crash.

 Chevrolet and GM did not immediately say when owners would be notified.
-Owners can call Chevrolet at 800-630-2438, GMC at 800-462-8782, and the National Highway Traffic Safety Administration’s (NHTSA) vehicle-safety hotline at 888-327-4236.
+Owners can call Chevrolet at 800-630-2438, GMC at 800-462-8782, and the National Highway Traffic Safety Administration’s (NHTSA) vehicle safety hotline at 888-327-4236.
 Alternatively, they can also go to NHTSA’s website and punch in their vehicle identification number or VIN to learn more.

 Auto Product Liability Issues

 If you have been injured in a crash, which you suspect was caused by a vehicle defect, please preserve the vehicle in its current condition so that an expert can thoroughly examine it for defects, malfunctions and other evidence.
 You may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, permanent injuries, pain and suffering and emotional distress.
 If you have lost a loved one to a defective auto accident, you may be able to file a wrongful death lawsuit.
-An experienced auto defect lawyer will be able to advise victims and their families regarding their legal rights and options.
+An experienced auto defect lawyer can advise victims and their families regarding their legal rights and options.